10 excellent tools to find the perfect website color palette

 No 1.
 The Accent color

 For the accent color, choose the one that represents you the most.
 We use this to highlight the elements we want to catch our visitor’s attention.
 For instance, links, buttons, icons, or your site’s top navigation.
-You must choose this color carefully, as it will genuinely reflect your brand.
+You must choose this color carefully, as it reflects your brand.

 Once you have picked your accent color, the next step is to create 2 to 3 similar tints.
 You can use these for hover effects.